Presentations, seminars and group work

 12. Congratulate yourself

-After the seminar if you managed to speak up, congratulate yourself.
+After the seminar, congratulate yourself if you managed to speak up.
 Note how it felt and reflect on it.
+If you didn't speak, don't worry.
+Plan to speak next time.

 All members of a seminar discussion group have a responsibility to enable the discussion to develop.

 Complete the checklist below after your seminars.
 What went well?
-What could you try any improve upon next time?
+What could you try to improve on next time?

 |Yes, I'm happy with this||I can do this better in future|